-Over the past two decades, the incidence of renal cell carcinoma (RCC) has increased by approximately 3% annually, with as many as two thirds of cases picked up incidentally through imaging studies, said investigator Raj Pruthi, MD, associate professor of surgery/urology and director of urologic oncology at the
+Over the past two decades, the incidence of renal cell carcinoma (RCC) has increased by approximately 3% annually, with as many as two thirds of cases picked up incidentally through imaging studies, said investigator Raj Pruthi, MD, associate professor of surgery/urology and director of urologic oncology at the University of North Carolina at Chapel Hill.
+There is a growing concern about the best management of these incidental tumors, which are typically less than 4 cm in diameter.
+The researchers evaluated outcomes of those initially managed expectantly and who subsequently underwent intervention to characterize those who require subsequent therapy versus continued observation.

 The team analyzed data on 43 patients with 46 renal masses who underwent initial planned expectant management of solid, enhancing renal tumors.
 The researchers characterized the clinical findings among those requiring intervention and they also evaluated the type of intervention and the impact of delaying therapy in terms of clinical and pathological outcomes.